European shares dip, Germany's DAX outperforms

 MILAN/LONDON, Oct 26 European shares drifted lower on Monday as the effect of China's rate cut faded, although German stocks outperformed after a business sentiment survey came in better than expected.

-The pan-European FTSEurofirst 300 index was down 0.4 percent at 1,484.52 points at the close, after rising 1.95 percent in the previous session.
-The euro zone's blue-chip Euro STOXX 50 index was down 0.3 percent.
+The pan-European FTSEurofirst 300 index was down 0.4 percent at 1,484.60 points, after rising 1.95 percent in the previous session.
+The euro zone's blue-chip Euro STOXX 50 index was down 0.5 percent.

-Germany's DAX outperformed other European indexes, up 0.1 percent, helped by strong gains in utility RWE after a coal reserve deal.
+Germany's DAX outperformed other European indexes, trading flat, helped by strong gains in utility RWE after a coal reserve deal.

-The DAX extended gains after a survey showing business morale fell less than forecast in October, suggesting Europe's largest economy is holding up in the face of a slowdown in China and a scandal at carmaker Volkswagen.
+The DAX extended gains after a business sentiment survey showed that morale had fallen by less than expected in October, suggesting that Europe's largest economy is holding up in the face of a slowdown in China and a scandal at carmaker Volkswagen .

 The DAX remains down around 12 percent since April.